xinwenfu/GenCyber/NetworkAttacks/README.md

 ## DDoS
 In a distributed DoS, multiple attackers, maybe many of them, coordinate to deploy the attack against a single target.
 For example, a lot of attackers may deploy the SYN flooding attack against one server and halt the serivce provided by the server.
 An attacker may also use botnets for DDoS.
 A botnet is a network of compromised computers.
 An attacker can install the DDoS attack software on the compromised computers, which can be synchronized through the botnet software to deploy the DDoS attack.

 In our hands-on, the vulnerable chat server can handle 100 clients.
-If a lot of attackers create dubious connections to the server, the server cannot serve any new clients.
+If a lot of attackers create connections to the server, the server cannot serve any new clients.
+This is the principle of the DDoS attack; a lot of attackers coordiante to exhaust the resources at the target.

 Actually, if one attacker creates more than 100 connections to the chat server, the chat server cannot serve more clients either.
 The later attack becomes a DoS attack, not a DDoS attack.

 ## Hands-on